Files / United States

 Document Introduction

-This report is based on the contract award list publicly released by the U.S. Department of Defense on April 17, 2025, and provides a systematic review and analysis of the major procurement activities of various U.S. military services on that day.
-As a primary source for observing the execution of the U.S. defense budget, the focus of military capability development, and trends in the industrial base, this list holds significant value for policy and strategic analysis.
+This report is based on the publicly released contract award list by the U.S. Department of Defense on April 17, 2025.
+It provides a systematic review and analysis of the major procurement activities of the U.S. military services on that day.
+As a primary source for observing the execution of the U.S. defense budget, the focus of military capability construction, and trends in the industrial base, this list holds significant value for policy and strategic analysis.
 The report aims to reveal the current priority areas and resource allocation logic of U.S. defense procurement by deconstructing specific contract terms, amounts, contractors, and funding information.

 The core content of the report focuses on four main contracts.
-First is a fixed-price contract worth $57.4712 million awarded by the U.S. Army Corps of Engineers to Nan Inc., based in Honolulu, Hawaii, for constructing a new parking facility at Fort Shafter.
+First, the U.S. Army Corps of Engineers awarded a fixed-price contract worth $57,471,200 to Nan Inc., located in Honolulu, Hawaii, for the construction of a new parking facility at Fort Shafter.
 The project is fully funded by the FY 2022 Army Military Construction appropriation and is expected to be completed by April 8, 2027.
-This reflects the ongoing investment in infrastructure modernization by the U.S. military.
+This reflects the U.S. military's continued investment in infrastructure modernization.

-Thirdly, the report closely examines two Navy contract modifications.
-The first is a hybrid contract modification worth approximately $10.985 million awarded to L3Harris Technologies Communication Systems-West, involving cost-plus-fixed-fee, fixed-price, and cost-only terms for exercising options related to engineering services.
-This contract features significant international cooperation, with 91% for U.S. government procurement and 9% procured on behalf of the Spanish government through the Foreign Military Sales program.
+Thirdly, the report examines two Navy contract modifications in detail.
+One is a hybrid contract modification (involving cost-plus-fixed-fee, fixed-price, and cost-only terms) worth approximately $10,985,000 awarded to L3Harris Technologies Communication Systems-West, for exercising options related to engineering services.
+This contract has notable international cooperation features, with 91% being U.S. government procurement and 9% procured on behalf of the Spanish government through the Foreign Military Sales program.
 Funding comes from FY 2025 and FY 2024 Navy Shipbuilding and Conversion funds, as well as Spanish FMS funds.
-If all options are exercised, the total contract value could increase to approximately $163.3 million, with work potentially continuing until April 2028.
+If all options are exercised, the total contract value could increase to approximately $163.3 million, with work potentially lasting until April 2028.

-The second is a cost-plus-fixed-fee and cost-only contract modification worth approximately $8.408 million awarded to DRS Laurel Technologies for exercising options related to Ship Self-Defense System engineering support, other direct costs, and incidental material requirements.
+The second is a cost-plus-fixed-fee and cost-only contract modification worth approximately $8,408,000 awarded to DRS Laurel Technologies, for exercising options related to Ship Self-Defense System engineering support, other direct costs, and incidental material requirements.
 This contract uses FY 2024 Navy Other Procurement funds and is expected to be completed by April 2026.

 In summary, by parsing these contract details, this report provides a micro-level view of recent U.S. military investments in areas such as military infrastructure, strategic space systems, naval combat system integration, and international cooperation projects.
-The contract data reveals the coordinated use of cross-fiscal year funds, the mixed application of fixed-price and cost-reimbursement contract types, and the practice of Foreign Military Sales as a strategic cooperation tool.
-This information provides an empirical basis for assessing the key support directions of the U.S. defense industrial base, the development trajectory of critical technologies, and models of alliance defense cooperation.
+The contract data reveals the coordinated use of cross-fiscal year funds, the mixed application of fixed-price and cost-reimbursement contract types, and the practice of Foreign Military Sales as a tool for strategic cooperation.
+This information provides an empirical basis for assessing the key support directions of the U.S. defense industrial base, the development trajectory of critical technologies, and models of allied defense cooperation.